amandawarr/Lilo/README.md

 # Note
 * Use of the wrong fork for porechop will cause the pipeline to fail.
 * Lilo is a work in progress and has been tested on a limited number of references, amplicon sizes, and overlap sizes, I recommend checking the results carefully.
 * The pipeline currently assumes that any structural variants do not change the length of the amplicon by more than 5%.
 If alt amplicons produce a product of a different length to the original amplicon they may not be allocated to their amplicon.
+Editing it to work better with alt amplicons is on my to do list.
 * Should not be used with reads produced with rapid kits, the pipeline assumes the reads are the length of the amplicons.